 This article is from January 2019.

-Smith & Wesson Shield EZ .380
+1. Smith & Wesson Shield EZ .380

 This is the second major iteration of Ruger’s pocket pistol.
-The LCP is tiny, just about as small as I’m comfortable with for self defense.
+The LCP is tiny, just about as small as I’m comfortable with for self-defense.
 The reputation of this gun is well established, and there are many in the pockets and on the ankles of LEOs around the country.

 Because it is small, it will kick.
-Effective?
+Is it effective?
 Yes.
-Fun to shoot?
+Is it fun to shoot?
 Nope.

 The tiny Kel-Tec was one of the pioneers in the reliable polymer pocket rocket market.
 I’ve had one in my pocket (and on the range) for well over 7 years (if my math is right), and I rarely leave home without it.

 Though these might not quite qualify in the budget pistols category, the Walther’s PPK/S, and soon the PPK, will appeal to fans of the old-school .380s.
 This design, almost 90 years old now, has been made for decades.
 Now, though, it is being made in the US.

-If you are looking for a heavy .380, one that is actually easy to shoot, check out the PPK/S. The extended grips make it easy to hold.
+If you are looking for a heavy .380, one that is actually easy to shoot, check out the Walther PPK/S. The extended grips make it easy to hold.
 The weight, on the other hand, will be noticeable after a long day of concealed carry.
 The new PPK/S is selling for… well, that’s complicated.
 The new guns are flying off the shelves.
-FFLs can actually demand a premium, if they so desire.
+FFLs can actually demand a premium if they so desire.
 I’d expect somewhere in the mid $600s.